-Don't misunderstand me—there is nothing wrong with wanting to look good.
-After all, Queen Esther received a year's worth of beauty treatments before going into the royal chambers to visit the king (Esth.
+VANITY IS NOT A VIRTUE Don't misunderstand me--there is nothing wrong with wanting to look good.
+After all, Queen Esther received a year's worth of beauty treatments before going into the royal chambers to visit the king (see Esth.
 2:12).

 Our appearance is important, and first impressions (even second impressions) carry a tremendous impact.
 But there are a few reasons why appearance should not be the sole motivator for weight loss.